gmac/schema-stitching-handbook/curating-descriptions-and-fields/README.md

-# Chapter 13 – Curating descriptions &amp; public fields
+# Curating descriptions &amp; public fields

 This example demonstrates curating element descriptions and public fields to ensure that the final stitched gateway is clean and well-documented.
 This includes some topics from the official [automatic merge documentation](https://www.graphql-tools.com/docs/stitch-combining-schemas#automatic-merge).